ringcentral/engage-voice-api-docs/docs/basics/uris.md

 ### Example

-Let's consider a simple example of a `GET` method — retrieving details of the user you are currently logged in as from the Engage Voice REST API.
+Let's consider a simple example of a `GET` method — retrieving details of the user you are currently logged in as from the RingCX REST API.

 === "Request"
     ```http